aioobe/aioobe.github.io/_posts/2015-12-30-Spaghetti-Triangles.md

 {% include blog_img.html img="left-piece.png" %}

 What's the probability that this piece ends up being more than half of the full length?
 That happens precisely when both cuts are on the right half of the straw.
-Since each cut ends up on the right half with 50% probability, we conclude that the left most piece will be more than half the straw with probability 25%.
+Since each cut ends up on the right half with 50% probability, we conclude that the left most piece will be more than half the straw with 25% probability.

 Now to tackle the middle and right part, we take a step back and note that two random cuts on a straight straw, can just as well be seen as three random cuts on a circle.
 Just prentend that the first cut is used to straighten out the circle.